beanb2/intkrige/README.md

 in the console.

-The package also contains an interval-valued design ground snow load datset named *utsnow*.
+The package also contains an interval-valued design ground snow load dataset named *utsnow*.
 These data are available by installing the intkrige package and invoking the command

 ``` r
 data(utsnow)